 Existing customers manage their accounts at account.starlink.com.
 The app handles network configuration, dish positioning, outage alerts, and data usage monitoring.

 Satellite pass tracking uses tools like heavens-above.com or the SkySafari app.
-SpaceX maintains launch manifests on its website; third-party sites like Spaceflight Now track individual mission schedules, including Starlink batch launches.
+SpaceX maintains launch manifests on its own website, and third-party sites such as Spaceflight Now track individual mission schedules, including Starlink batch launches.

 A standard residential kit installation takes under 30 minutes: download the app, place the dish in an open-sky position, and run the cable to the router.
 The single most important step most buyers skip is running the app's obstruction checker before committing to a mounting position.
 The checker uses augmented reality to show exactly which trees or roof edges will interrupt the satellite arc at your specific location.

-Starlink's 10 million subscriber milestone is real, and the technology works.
+Starlink's growth past 12 million subscribers is real, and the technology works.
 Rural users who had no viable broadband option before 2021 now have one.
 That is a meaningful infrastructure change, particularly in markets where the alternative was a cellular hotspot with a 20 GB cap or a geostationary satellite plan that made video calls impossible.

-The China coverage got the story backwards.
-The laser demonstration from geostationary orbit was an engineering achievement worth reporting on its own terms, not as a competitive threat to a consumer LEO network.
-The incident that deserved more coverage was the 200-meter near-miss in December 2025.
-That is not a geopolitical story; it is an infrastructure coordination story.
-Two commercial operators launched into the same orbital corridor with no shared protocol for proximity management.
+The China coverage got the original story backwards.
+The laser demonstration from geostationary orbit was an engineering achievement worth reporting on its own terms, not as a competitive threat to a consumer low Earth orbit network.
+The incident that deserved more coverage was the 200-meter near miss in December 2025.
+That is not primarily a geopolitical story.
+It is an infrastructure coordination story, and it is not even a new one, given that China raised the same complaint about Starlink in 2021.
+Two commercial operators have repeatedly launched into the same orbital corridor with no shared protocol for proximity management.
 That problem is growing at the same rate as the number of satellites being launched, and no international framework currently addresses it at the scale the next few years will require.

-On the coverage honesty gap: 150 countries in availability maps does not mean 150 countries of comparable service quality.
+On the coverage honesty gap: 160-plus countries in availability maps do not mean 160 countries of comparable service quality.
 The network is strongest where subscriber density is highest, primarily North America, northern Europe, and Australia, and weakest in the markets where the unconnected population is largest.
-At $349 for hardware and $50 to $130 per month for service, Starlink remains unaffordable for the majority of the 2.2 billion people globally who currently lack internet access.
+At $349 for hardware and $55 to $130 per month for service, Starlink remains unaffordable for the majority of the roughly 2 billion people globally who still lack reliable internet access.
 The company is solving a real connectivity gap.
-It is not solving the affordability gap that accounts for most of the world's offline population.
+It has not yet solved the affordability gap that accounts for most of the world's offline population.

-- EBITDA margins above 60% rare for any infrastructure business
+- EBITDA margins above 60 percent are rare for any infrastructure business

-- Gen 3 capacity could be significant if Starship delivers reliably
+- V3 capacity could be significant if Starship reaches a reliable cadence

 - Genuine first-broadband access in markets with no competing infrastructure

-- The 1 Gbps promise depends on Starship, which is not yet operationally reliable
+- The 1 Gbps consumer promise still depends on an unproven Starship cadence

 - No multilateral orbital coordination framework exists at the current commercial LEO density